Cine Film in 4K ULTRA HD

 The extra resolution of 4K images adds more detail, more depth and more colour resolution to the picture, resulting in images that look incredibly life-like – more like looking through a window than watching TV.4K is especially effective on very large screens – so ideally you’ll go for a 55-inch set or even bigger.
 That said, we’d argue that 4K resolution clearly improves picture quality at pretty much any screen size.

 An interesting point about having your cine film in 4K, that may help you appreciate its importance to image quality is the fact that 4K is considered by the film-making community as being able to reproduce in pixel form the sort of resolution and ‘finish’ you get with 35mm film.
 So, although you may have shot in 8mm, 9.5mm or 16mm, this new technology brings us closer to giving you that cinematic 35mm look and feel.
-Interestingly, did you know that 16mm cine film has between 1800-2000 horizontal lines.
-Our 2K film scanner scans at 1556 lines, which are then output in HD which is just 1080 lines, so you’re not getting everything out of your 16mm film.
-Our 4K film scanner scans at 2160 lines, ensuring you get every minute detail out of that amazing 16mm film you shot.
-So if you’re wondering if 4K is worth it, the numbers don’t lie.
+Interestingly, did you know that Super 16mm cine film has upto 2400 horizontal lines.
+Our 2K film scanner scans at 1556 lines, which are then output in HD which is 1080 lines.
+Our 4K film scanner scans at 2160 lines, So if you’re wondering if 4K is worth it, the numbers don’t lie.
 You may have even seen a “4K” logo in movie theatres lately, and if you’ve been to watch any of the major blockbusters like The Hobbit, you’ll have seen the astounding picture quality.
 But even when watching movies on a home television, the difference is clear.
 While some regular viewers struggle to see the difference between 1080p and 720p, at least in smaller television sizes, it’s much more obvious on 50-inch and larger TVs, and 4K is another significant jump still in terms of clarity and detail—especially since people are becoming more and more used to seemingly “perfect” resolution with today’s Retina-style screens on mobile gadgets. (complimentary HD version provided too on all 4K Digital MPEG orders)